nystudio107/craft-scripts/README.md

 For asset backups, a sub-directory `REMOTE_DB_NAME/assets` inside the `REMOTE_BACKUPS_PATH` directory is used for the asset backups.

+See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.

 ### backup_db.sh

 The `backup_db.sh` script backs up the local database into a timestamped, `gzip` compressed archive into the directory set via `LOCAL_BACKUPS_PATH`.
 It will also automatically rotate out (delete) any backups that are older than `GLOBAL_DB_BACKUPS_MAX_AGE` old.